CamDavidsonPilon/lifelines/docs/Intro to lifelines.rst

 .. image:: Introtolifelines_files/Introtolifelines_13_0.png

-What do we see?
+How do we interpret this?
 The y-axis represents the probability a leader is still around after :math:`t` years, where :math:`t` years is on the x-axis.
 We see that very few leaders make it past 20 years in office.
 Of course, like all good stats, we need to report how uncertain we are about these